Year after year, Grandville makes the U.S. News & World Report Best High Schools list (2014, 2015, 2016).

 Grandville has the #1 healthiest housing market in Michigan according to a Smart Asset study.

-Our students consistently score above both the state and county averages in all subject areas on the MEAP and MME.
+Our students consistently score above both the state and county averages in all subject areas on the M-STEP and MME.

 Every fourth through 12th grader has a Chromebook and every K-3 student has access to an iPad as part of a one-to-one initiative.

 Students are college-ready: 83 percent of graduates attend college or technical school upon graduation (Class of 2014).
-GHS has produced National Merit Scholars, and graduates have been accepted at prestigious universities, including Yale, Notre Dame, Johns Hopkins, the University of Chicago, NYU and USC.
-The average GPA of our Top Ten is 4.31 (Class of 2016).
+GHS has produced National Merit Scholars, and graduates have been accepted at prestigious universities, including Yale, Princeton, West Point, Notre Dame, Johns Hopkins, the University of Chicago, NYU and USC.
+The average GPA of our Top Ten is 4.31.

 Most importantly, there is a place for every child to fit in here.
 From Culture Club to Photography Club, Mosaic Literature to Engine Technology, Web Design to Forensic Science, and EMT to Personal Finance courses, there are extensive academic and extracurricular opportunities for all students to find and become their authentic selves.